Mua Cave – The Vietnamese “Great Wall of China” – explore the beauty of nature on high magnitude.

 The Great Wall of China may be physically out of the league for many people.
 But don’t worry, Ninh Binh Province will give you a chance to visit the Vietnamese version of the Great Wall.
 Mua Cave does not possess powerfully charming caves like Tam Coc – Bich Dong, but it will pay you a magnificent panoramic view after a short hiking trip to the top of the mountain.

-Mua Cave, literally meaning is “The Dancing Cave”, is an eco-tourism complex located in Khe Ha Village, Ninh Xuan commune, Hoa Lu District, Ninh Binh Province, Vietnam.
+Regarding history of Mua Cave, the destination, literally meaning is “The Dancing Cave”, is an eco-tourism complex located in Khe Ha Village, Ninh Xuan commune, Hoa Lu District, Ninh Binh Province, Vietnam.
 Nowadays, this attraction is a must for hiker and photographer tourists to visit in Ninh Binh.

 ...And for "the truly hiker" - mountain goats